nathanvoglsam/aleph/utils/aleph-log/README.md

-# Aleph-CPU-Info
+# Aleph-Log

-Crate for getting information about the host CPU
+Re-export of the log crate to specify a common version between all crates